The Entire Starbucks Breakfast Menu—Ranked!

 Nutrition: 420 calories, 22g fat (3 g saturated), 320 mg sodium, 52 g carbs, 30 g sugar, 6 g protein

 We love bananas, but here's where they get morphed into a processed food that packs on the pounds.
-If you love banana bread—okay, who doesn't?—then why not try one of these 20 Healthy Banana Bread Recipes instead?
+If you love banana bread—okay, who doesn't?—then why not try making a healthy banana bread instead?

 Old-Fashioned Glazed Doughnut